Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Forestry & Wood Products

-Forest cover almost 50% of the national territory, Latvia has one of the richest forest resources in Europe.
+Forest covers almost 50% of the national territory and Latvia has one of the richest forest resources in Europe.
 About 50% of forests are state-owned.
 These industries contribute approximately 20% of the GDP of the manufacturing industry.
 This is one of the main reasons Latvia has a significant export industry; wood products account for one-third of total exports.
 The main product groups are energy wood, and packaging materials, construction timber, joinery and carpentry products, furniture and wooden houses.

 Food Processing & Beverages